Master’s in Special Education

 The M.Ed. in Special Education is fully online and prepares students to work with individuals with various disabilities across many settings.
 This degree is based on the most up-to-date professional standards of the Council for Exceptional Children (CEC)- Advanced Preparation Standards.
 Based on the concentration chosen (see options below), students completing the M.Ed. in Special Education have the option of seeking teacher certification/endorsement in Autism Spectrum Disorders (ASD), Exceptional Student Education (ESE) K-12, Pre-K Disabilities, Early Intervention Infant Toddler Developmental Specialist training (ITDS), or preparation for the Board-Certified Behavior Analyst (BCBA) exam.

 This fully online degree program offers a combination of synchronous and asynchronous, traditional semester-long and fast-track courses, which can be completed in as little as 16-24 months.
-The tuition costs at FAU are among the lowest in the nation, thus students are able to earn their Master’s degree for less than $14K in tuition costs.
-Full details about tuition rates can be found here.
+The tuition costs at FAU are among the lowest in the nation, thus students are able to earn their Master’s degree for less than $14K in tuition costs. (view full details about tuition rates).
 The Department has a limited number of competitive graduate research assistantships (GRA) available to assist with tuition costs.

 Areas of Concentration